 Starting seeds can be a tricky thing if you don’t know what you are doing.
 It isn’t as easy as dropping some seeds into some dirt, and just adding water.
 There are some things to consider when choosing which type of soil you plant your seeds.

-If you are also needing seed starting supplies, I have a really cool list of super cheap supplies you can get from the dollar store.
-The dollar store is my very favorite place to get gardening supplies because it allows me to do a lot of gardening without breaking the bank.
-You’ll be able to get that cool list at the bottom of this post.
+If you are also needing seed starting supplies, the dollar store is my very favorite place to get gardening supplies because it allows me to do a lot of gardening without breaking the bank.
+If you have a dollar store close to you, I would suggest checking there first for anything you need!